myphptalent/CRUD_D8/README.md

-# CRUD_D8
-Custom module for CRUD functionality
+# It provides the custom module with CRUD functionality for drupal-8
+Basically there are some following points-
+First create a table using hook_schema().